Marcus Silcock

 Judson Hamilton

 “These poems are from a manuscript I’m working on called The Vogue for Flatness, so we’re still learning about one another.
-Poems for me are a way to filter the world, to make sense of it, to live in it.
-Perhaps it’s having been raised in suburbia or a childhood steeped in comics and cable… Read more
+Poems for me are a way to filter the… Read more.

 -